At a glance

 Leadership by the climate change-mandated Ministry of Agriculture and Forests in the RNR sector, which is the lead-Ministry for this programme, and the Ministry's cooperation efforts with all concerned parties will be crucial in reaching the results and objectives.
 The Climate Change Adaptation Action Plan for the RNR sector shall clearly be linked to the sector objectives.

-Activities required to achieve the expected results and objectives cover among others a thorough and consultative planning exercise; a realistic budgeting exercise for all planned climate change adaptation actions; the assessment and determination of the responsibility of each stakeholder; and the establishment of a formal coordination mechanism for the planning and implementation of adaptation measures, with leadership provided by the Ministry of Agriculture and Forests.
+Required activities to achieve the expected results and objectives cover among others a thorough and consultative planning exercise, a realistic costing and budgeting exercise for all planned CCA actions, an assessment and determination of the responsibility of each stakeholder and the establishment of a formal coordination mechanism for the planning and implementation of climate change adaptation measures.

 Bhutanâ€™s development is highly dependent on climate-sensitive sectors such as agriculture, hydropower, and forestry.
 People's livelihoods and rural economies are being negatively impacted by changing rain patterns (more heavy rains and longer dry periods) and increasing temperatures.
 One of the most significant impacts of climate change in Bhutan is the formation of supra-glacial lakes due to the accelerated retreat of glaciers with increasing temperatures.
 The risk of potential disasters inflicted by Glacial Lakes Outburst Floods (GLOFs), which pose new threats to lives, livelihoods and development, is mounting as the water levels in several glacier lakes approach critical geostatic thresholds.

 Although current disaster management policies, risk reduction, and preparedness plans in Bhutan are able to address recurrent natural hazards in the country, they are not yet prepared to deal with the new GLOF threat.